blaugold/daco/packages/daco/README.md

 const foo = 'bar';
 ```

-When formatting a preexisting codebase special attention should be paid to the
+When formatting a preexisting codebase, special attention should be paid to the
 location of dartdoc tags after formatting.

 # Analyzing